 Emergency loans are similar to payday loans and instant cash loans, which are all effectively different products doing the same thing – providing quick access to cash.
 Emergency loans tend to be for specific unexpected expenses as outlined above, whereas payday loans tend to be used more for tiding people over with general living expenses.

 The criteria for lending varies widely across lenders, depending on your circumstances.
 Most lenders will consider a range of criteria and will always look at your credit score.
-If you have a poor credit score, there are also a number of lenders offering guarantor loans that pay out on the same day, (see this list from GuarantorLoansuk).

 Do you REALLY need the cash?